JuliaAudio/PortAudio.jl/README.md

  PortAudio.PortAudioDevice("Built-In Aggregate","Core Audio",2,2,5)
 ```

+### Input/Output Synchronization

+The `synced` keyword argument to `PortAudioStream` controls whether the input and output ringbuffers are kept synchronized or not, which only effects duplex streams.
+It should be set to `true` if you need consistent input-to-output latency.
+In a synchronized stream, the underlying PortAudio callback will only read and write to the buffers an equal number of frames.
+In a synchronized stream, the user must also read and write an equal number of frames to the stream.
+If it is only written to or read from, it will eventually block.
+This is why it is `false` by default.

 ## Reading and Writing

 The `PortAudioStream` type has `source` and `sink` fields which are of type `PortAudioSource <: SampleSource` and `PortAudioSink <: SampleSink`, respectively. are subtypes of `SampleSource` and `SampleSink`, respectively (from [SampledSignals.jl](https://github.com/JuliaAudio/SampledSignals.jl)).
 This means they support all the stream and buffer features defined there.
 For example, if you load SampledSignals with `using SampledSignals` you can read 5 seconds to a buffer with `buf = read(stream.source, 5s)`, regardless of the sample rate of the device.